 YOUR HEALTH IS IMPORTANT TO US!

-The last INNATEX tooks successfully place under the strict conditions in September 2020.
+The last INNATEX in late summer 2020 tooks successfully place under the strict conditions.
 This experience strengthens us again in the preparations for the coming fair.
 We are confident that our existing safety and hygiene concept for INNATEX 48 will give you and us a feeling of security when visiting and holding the trade fair.

 Our hygiene concept is based on the latest Hygiene Recommendations from the Federal State of Hessen, which you can view here at any time.